On Temporal Graph Exploration: Introduction

-\paragraph{Our contributions.} We close the gap between the upper and lower bound on the approximation ratio of \tempex by proving that it is $\NP$-hard to approximate \tempex with ratio $O(n^{1-\varepsilon})$ for any $\varepsilon>0$.
-Furthermore, we provide an explicit construction of undirected temporal graphs that require $\Theta(n^2)$ steps to be explored.
-We then consider \tempex under the assumption that the underlying graph (i.e. the graph that contains all edges that are present in the temporal graph in at least one step) belongs to a specific class of graphs.
-We show that temporal graphs can be explored in $O(n^{1.5}k^2\log n)$ steps if the underlying graph has treewidth $k$, in $O(n\log^3 n)$ steps if the underlying graph is a $2\times n$ grid, and in $O(n)$ steps if the underlying graph is a cycle or a cycle with a chord.
+We then consider \tempex under the assumption that the underlying graph belongs to a specific class of graphs.
+We present an exploration method for temporal graphs whose underlying graphs can be split into ``small'' components using ``small'' separators.
+This allows us to show that temporal graphs can be explored in $O(n^{1.5}k^{1.5}\log n)$ time steps if the underlying graph has treewidth~$k$ and in $O(n^{1.8}\log n)$ time steps if the underlying graph is planar.
+Furthermore, we show that temporal graphs can be explored in $O(n\log^3 n)$ time steps if the underlying graph is a $2\times n$ grid and in $O(n)$ time steps if the underlying graph is a cycle or a cycle with a chord.
 Several of these results use a technique by which we specify an exploration schedule for multiple agents and then apply a general reduction from the multi-agent case to the single-agent case.
-We also show that there exist temporal graphs where the underlying graph is a bounded-degree planar graph and each $G_i$ is a path such that the optimal arrival time of the exploration walk is $\Omega(n\log n)$.
-Finally, we consider a setting where the underlying graph is sparse and edges are present with a certain regularity and show that temporal graphs can always be explored with an arrival time $O(n)$.
+We also show that temporal graphs exist where the underlying graph is a bounded-degree planar graph and each $G_i$ is a path such that the optimal arrival time of the exploration walk is $\Omega(n\log n)$.

+After this, we consider a setting where the edges of the underlying graph are present with a certain regularity or with a certain probability, and the algorithm does not have full knowledge of the edges that are present in each future time step.
+Thus, the exploration schedule needs to be determined online.
+We show that it is possible to determine an exploration schedule online that explores $m$-edge temporal graphs with an arrival time of $O(m)$ for regularly present edges or $O(m \log n)$ for probabilistically present edges (the latter holds with high probability).

+As an application of our graph-exploration algorithm on random temporal graphs, we present a distributed algorithm for the so-called gossiping problem~\cite{BerGRV95,ChlK02,HroKPRU05}.
+In the gossiping problem, every vertex of a graph has to communicate a private value to all the other vertices.
+Thus, $\Omega(n)$ messages between neighbors are required even if a connected $n$-vertex graph is given that does not change over time.
+Ignoring special cases of negligible probability, we show that, after some initialization using $O(m \log^2 n)$ messages, we can solve instances of the gossiping problem with $O(m \log n)$ messages per instance on an $n$-vertex $m$-edge graph $G$ that is ``connected'' (in a certain sense).
+If $G$ is sparse (i.e., $m=O(n)$), we thus need only a factor of $O(\log n)$ more messages than the lower bound of $\Omega(n)$ to solve an instance of the problem.